RaffaeleTrani/firewall/README.md

 Very basic implementation of a firewall.
-It snifs packet on one interface and, depending on the packet's IP, it will allow it or drop it.
+It is composed by two interfaces.
+It snifs packet on one interface and, depending on the packet's IP, it will forward it to the other interface or drop it.